 “Armageddon Now” is a classic Hercules episode.
 Though it is riddled with plot holes.
 For instance if Callisto had managed to change her own history by sparing her family then she would never have become evil and never have gone back and changed her history.
 Also as Gabrielle is killed in the revised timeline by Xena then Hope herself would never have been born either.

-However still despite this overall this is a pretty strong story.
+Still despite this overall this is a pretty strong story.
 Like I said earlier Callisto actually seems like a force to be reckoned with again in her battles with Hercules.

 Having her murder her own family by mistake in the aborted timeline is also a truly magnificent irony.